Santhosh-Mani/Santhosh-Mani.github.io/README.md

 ### Telecom Churn Analysis with AWS

--  Led the development of an advanced churn analysis solution using AWS Redshift, automating model training to significantly enhance forecast accuracy, while also implementing scalable data warehousing for efficient customer data evaluation.
+-  Led the development of an advanced churn analysis solution using AWS Redshift, automating model training to significantly enhance forecast accuracy and implementing scalable data warehousing for efficient customer data evaluation.

 ### A Library Management System

--   Designed an ER model, transformed it into a relational schema, and created SQL script fulfilling 95% data. requirements.
-Developed a web app with database backend to manage students, books, and documents in Library.
+-   Designed an ER model, transformed it into a relational schema, and created SQL script fulfilling 95% of data. requirements.
+Developed a web app with a database backend to manage students, books, and documents in the Library.

 ###  Entire Home Surveillance using Pi and Intelligent Cameras